joseeden/joeden/docs/018-Observability/020-Elastic-Stack/010-Elasticsearch.md

 ---

-## Elasticsearch and its Evolution
+## Overview

-Elasticsearch is a distributed search and analytics engine, originally built for full-text search but now widely used for log analysis, metrics monitoring, and real-time data processing.
+Elasticsearch is a distributed search and analytics engine initially designed for full-text search, now widely used for log analysis, metrics monitoring, and real-time data processing.

-- Initially designed for search, now supports analytics and logging.
-- Built on the **Apache Lucene** library for indexing and search.
+- Built on **Apache Lucene** for indexing and search.
-- A key component of the **ELK stack** for log and metric management.
+- Core of the **ELK stack** for managing logs and metrics.

-Timeline:
+## Timeline

-1. **2010**: Created by Shay Banon, released as open-source.
+1. **2010**: Created by Shay Banon, released as open source.
-2. **2012**: Version 0.9 introduced multi-tenancy and clustering.
+2. **2012**: Added multi-tenancy and clustering (v0.9).
-3. **2013**: Elastic was founded, Elasticsearch 1.0 released.
+3. **2013**: Elastic founded; Elasticsearch 1.0 released.
-4. **2015**: Widely adopted for log aggregation in the **ELK stack**.
+4. **2015**: Popular for log aggregation in the **ELK stack**.
-5. **2016**: X-Pack added for security and monitoring.
+5. **2016**: X-Pack introduced for security and monitoring.
-6. **2020**: Introduced machine learning, enhancing its capabilities.
+6. **2020**: Machine learning capabilities added.

 ## Logical Concepts

-Elasticsearch organizes and processes data through key logical concepts, making it efficient for search and analytics.
+Elasticsearch organizes and processes data through key logical concepts, which makes it efficient for search and analytics.

-- **Documents**
-    - Represent the items you're searching for.
+### Documents

+Data is stored as JSON **documents**, the smallest unit in Elasticsearch.

+- Each document is a unit of search and retrieval.
 - Each document has a unique ID and type.
-    - Stores data in JSON format for flexibility.
-    - Serves as the smallest unit of data in Elasticsearch.

-- **Index**
-    - Groups documents to enable searching within a collection.
+- Grouped into **indices** with unique IDs and types.

+### Indexing

+Indexing stores documents for fast retrieval using inverted indices.

-    - Acts as a database for storing similar types of data.
+- Acts as a database for similar data types.
-    - Supports multiple indices for organizing data.
+- Supports multiple indices for organization.

-    - **Inverted Indices**: Allows fast full-text search by mapping terms to document locations.
-    - **Mappings**: Define schemas for the data structure within an index.
+When a document is indexed, Elasticsearch creates an inverted index which allows for fast, full-text searches.

+### Searching

+Elasticsearch uses **Lucene** for efficient queries.

+- Supports term, match, and boolean queries.
+- Optimized for both simple and complex searches.

+### Mapping

+Mapping specifies how documents and their fields are stored, indexed, and queried in Elasticsearch.

+- Similar to a schema in SQL, defining data types and field properties.
+- Ensures efficient storage and accurate search results.

-## How Elasticsearch Scales
+## Scalability

-Elasticsearch scales by distributing data across shards.
-Documents are hashed to a specific shard, ensuring efficient data storage and retrieval.
+Elasticsearch is designed to scale horizontally, which means it can grow by adding more nodes to the cluster.
+It scales by distributing data across shards which ensures efficient storage and retrieval.

-- An index is divided into smaller units called shards.
+- Indexes are split into smaller units called **shards**
-- Each shard can reside on a different node within a cluster.
-- Every shard operates as an independent Lucene index.
+- Each shard functions as an independent Lucene index.

-This design allows shards to spread across multiple machines in a cluster.
-As demand grows, additional machines can be added to the cluster, and more shards can be created to balance the load efficiently.
+- Shards are spread across multiple nodes in a cluster

+As demand increases, additional nodes can be added to the cluster, and more shards can be created for better scaling.

-- Elasticsearch supports replication, ensuring data is available even if a node fails.
+- Replication ensures data is available even if a node fails.
-- Queries are distributed across shards for faster search and retrieval.
+- Queries are spread across shards for faster search and retrieval.
-- Horizontal scaling is seamless, enabling easy capacity expansion.
+- Horizontal scaling, easy capacity expansion.
-- The system ensures balanced resource utilization across nodes.

 ## Primary and Replica Shards